 The European Union and Trade Act 2019 (Withdrawal Agreement) Regulations 2020 (“the Regulations”) were made under the 2019 Act and implement both the withdrawal agreement and the EEA EFTA separation Agreement into Manx law (so far as these two agreements extend to the Island).

 The Regulations amend the 2019 Act to reflect the terms of these two agreements.

 The Regulations also insert into the 2019 Act powers to make secondary legislation to further enable the agreements to be implemented domestically.

-The UK and the EU have agreed that the UK’s exit from the EU will be followed by a time-limited implementation period, which will last until 11.00pm on 31 December 2020 (“IP completion day”).
-During the implementation period EU law continues to apply to the UK and (so far as it falls within the scope of Protocol 3) the Island under the terms set out in Part 4 of the withdrawal agreement.
-As a result, the retention of EU law as Manx law will now take place at the end of the implementation period on IP completion day rather than on exit day.
+The UK and the EU agreed that the UK’s exit from the EU would be followed by a time-limited implementation period, which lasted until 11.00pm on 31 December 2020 (“IP completion day”).
+During the implementation period EU law continued to apply to the UK and (so far as it falls within the scope of Protocol 3) the Island under the terms set out in Part 4 of the withdrawal agreement.
+As a result, the retention of EU law as Manx law took place at the end of the implementation period on IP completion day rather than on exit day.

 European Communities (Isle of Man) Act 1973

 Despite its repeal by the 2019 Act, the 1973 Act is saved and modified by the Regulations for the purpose of giving effect to Part 4 of the withdrawal agreement.

 Until exit day, the purpose of the 1973 Act was to implement EU law as required by the Island’s relationship with the EU.
 By contrast, during the implementation period, the saved and amended 1973 Act implemented EU law as set out in the withdrawal agreement.

 The 1973 Act ceased to have effect on IP completion day.